watershed-climate/dust-labs/notion/README.md

 - @types/node: TypeScript definitions for Node.js
 - tsx: For running TypeScript files directly
 - typescript: The TypeScript compiler

+## Notes

+The Notion database must be created manually.
+We expect the database to be dedicated to this script.
+Therefore, the script will automatically configure the fields of the database.

 ## License